jywang99/neovim/README.md

 nvim
 ```
 Dependencies will be automatically installed by Lazy.nvim

+### Nerdfont support
+Make sure to install a [Nerdfont](https://www.nerdfonts.com/) for icons to display correctly.\
+The terminal emulator of your choice must be set up to use the font.

 ## Offline installation
 **Prerequisite**: you have a working neovim installation that you want to copy to another machine